trailofbits/siderophile/README.md

 Make sure that you have the following requirements:

   * `rustup` and `cargo` must be installed and in your `PATH`
-  * LLVM 8, 9, or 10 must be available (see https://crates.io/crates/llvm-ir, if you're using a version besides 11, you'll need to change the feature in Siderophile's Cargo.toml before you compile)
+  * LLVM 11 is required.
+Older versions such as LLVM 8, 9 or 10 may work (see https://crates.io/crates/llvm-ir) but require the `llvm-ir` package's features change in `Cargo.toml` before compiling Siderophile.

 Then, run `cargo build --release`, and you'll have a Siderophile binary :)